Phil Dwyer: Later years

 Goodfellow was sacked soon after and replaced by former Cardiff player Alan Durban but results showed little improvement and player morale was low.
 On 17 February 1985, Cardiff suffered a 4–1 home defeat to Notts County and a furious Dwyer returned to the dressing room after the match and lambasted several of his teammates after believing that they had given up during the game.
 Durban voiced his displeasure with Dwyer over the incident, although the two left the ground on amicable terms.
 Dwyer was surprised to arrive at Ninian Park two days later to be told that Durban had accepted an offer from Fourth Division side Rochdale to sign Dwyer on loan for the remainder of the season.
 Cardiff went on to finish the season in 21st position in Dwyer's absence, returning to the Third Division.
 He finished his career with Cardiff having made 575 appearances in all competitions, a club record in the Football League era and second only to Billy Hardy in the club's history.

-Rival South Wales clubs Swansea City and Newport County had showed interest in signing Dwyer, although Durban did not inform him of their interest.
+Rival South Wales clubs Swansea City and Newport County had shown interest in signing Dwyer, although Durban did not inform him of their interest.
 Despite dropping two divisions to sign for Rochdale, Dwyer actually earned a higher salary from his new side than he had previously been receiving.
 Cardiff allowed Dwyer to train with the club's youth team during the week before travelling north to Rochdale every Friday in preparation for the club's weekend match.
 He formed a defensive partnership with Joe Cooke on his arrival and would stay in a room at a local pub after each match before returning to Cardiff.
 Rochdale were placed in the relegation zone when Dwyer arrived but the club's form gradually improved and he scored his first goal for the club with the winner during a victory over fellow relegation candidates Southend United.
 Rochdale eventually finished in 17th position and offered Dwyer a one-year contract, but he chose to reject the offer and retired from football.